B4PzwL3YVGa6/sparrowdo/README.md

 ## --task\_run

-Runs a sparrow plugin instead of executing scenario from sparrowfile.
+Runs a sparrow plugin instead of executing scenario from a sparrowfile.

 For example: